 forced to a string of zeros.

 Implementation detail: note that the most significant bit of the public key is systematically ignored.
 It is not needed, because every public key should be smaller than 2^255-19, which fits in 255 bits.
 If another implementation of x25519 gives you a key that's not fully reduced and has its high bit set, the computation will fail.
-On the other hand, it also means you may use this bit for other purposes (parity flipping for ed25519 compatibility or other unfathomable purpose).
+On the other hand, it also means you may use this bit for other purposes (parity flipping for ed25519 compatibility or whatever unfathomable goal you have in mind).

 Public key signatures (edDSA with curve25519 & Blake2b)

 Authenticated encryption with key exchange is not always enough.
 Sometimes, you want to broadcast a signature, in such a way that everybody can verify.

 When you sign a message with your private key, anybody who knows your public key can verify that you signed the message.
 Obviously, any attacker that gets a hold of your private key can sign messages in your stead.
 Protect your private key.

 Monocypher provides public key signatures with a variant of ed25519, which uses Blake2b as the hash instead of SHA-512.
 SHA-512 is provided as an option for compatibility with other systems.